PeterC66/m4ops/NotesStandardsPractices.md

 ### Authorisation

 - We use Jason Watmore's approach, and have absorbed his routines into ours (users modules), adapted to our standards
-- The source of truth is in the server database
+- The source of truth is in the server's (MongoDB) database

 #### Our structure